MicrosoftDocs/well-architected/well-architected/saas/governance.md

   - The associated workload.
   - The environment in which it's used, such as production, staging, or development.
   - The location of the resource.
-  - The customer or group of customers that uses the resource, specifically for customer-specific deployments.
+  - The customer or group of customers that uses the resource, for customer-specific deployments.

 - **Implement automated governance through policies.** [Azure Policy](/azure/governance/policy/overview) helps you define organization standards and evaluate the compliance of your workloads and resources.
 It's a governance tool that you can use to achieve resource consistency, regulatory compliance, security, management, and cost efficiency.

   Use Azure Policy to create a service catalog of permitted services and service types that's customized for your workload requirements.
 This catalog can prevent accidental overspending by helping ensure that only approved services are used.
 For example, after you determine the type, series, and size of the virtual machines (VMs) that you need, you can implement a policy that only allows the deployment of those VMs.
 Enforce policies uniformly across all users and principals, regardless of their permission level.

-- **Use cost management tooling.** [Cost Management](/azure/cost-management-billing/costs/overview-cost-management) is a suite of finance operations tools that organizations can use to analyze, monitor, and optimize their cloud spend.
+- **Use cost management tooling.** [Cost Management](/azure/cost-management-billing/costs/overview-cost-management) is a suite of finance operations (FinOps) tools that organizations can use to analyze, monitor, and optimize their cloud spend.
 The tools are available within the Azure portal and to anyone who has access to a billing account, subscription, resource group, or management group.

   Cost Management provides several tools to support cost governance, such as: